 Drowning Can Be Deceptively Quiet

-Unlike what you may see in movies, when someone is in trouble in the water, they won’t necessarily thrash in the water or scream for help.
+Unlike what you may see in movies, it can be tricky to recognize when someone is drowning.
+When someone is in trouble in the water, they won’t necessarily thrash in the water or scream for help.
 More often, they’ll get very quiet and slip under the water.
 Be on the lookout for these signs that someone may be drowning:

 Quiet = Concern